 Put simply, an IBS food diary is a way of tracking the things you’ve eaten and the symptoms you experience to try and narrow down the culprits causing you to feel unwell – or your personal ‘trigger’ foods.
-Because the experience of IBS is different for everyone, we unfortunately can’t just find a single list of ‘things to avoid’ and have that be that.
-Even the FODMAP list isn't gospel - you may be perfectly happy with some high FODMAP foods and not others.
-So, we have to keep a proper record of everything we’ve ingested to find the sneaky little culprits causing our trips to the loo (or lack thereof).
+Because the experience of Irritable Bowel Syndrome is different for everyone, we sadly can’t simply find a single list of ‘things to avoid’ and have that be that.
+Even the Low FODMAP diet isn't gospel - you may be perfectly happy with some high FODMAP foods and not others.
+So, we have to keep a proper record of everything we’ve ingested to find the sneaky little culprits causing our trips to the loo (…or lack thereof).

 A complete record of everything you ate

 A food diary shouldn’t be just a record of every thing you ate, but when you ate it and how much of it you ate, too.
 We found it helps to carry our diary on us so that we can update it as and when throughout the day instead of trying to remember the details once we get home on an evening.
 Because the more accurate you can be about food and symptoms, the easier it is to say with some certainty ‘’X’ reaction was due to ‘Y’’.

 We have a great downloadable PDF that explains the optimal way to keep a food diary - sign up to our newsletter and we’ll send you it for free!

 A good food diary should look at more than diet